Many Happy Returns

 TECH 101 Series: Indiana Tech faculty and staff bring today’s campus to life through lectures and behind-the-scenes experiences.

 Alumni Athletics: Graduation can’t stop a Warrior athlete!
-Throughout Homecoming ‘17 weekend, alumni will take the field to show that their soccer, lacrosse and baseball skills are still sharp.
+Throughout Homecoming ‘17 weekend, alumni will take the field to show that their soccer and lacrosse skills are still sharp.
 Watch a game and cheer for your classmates.
 Go Warriors!

 We look forward to seeing you in September!